 Take the main path through the park, past the gothic Abney Park Chapel.
 Now disused, this chapel was built in 1840, and was the first non-denominational cemetery chapel in Europe.

 Follow the main path around to the right, and continue until you reach the exit.
 Turn left and walk the short distance up Stamford Hill road.
 Look out for Stoke Newington Overground station on your right, where this walk ends.

-From here, it’s a short ride to Liverpool Street station, where you can change to the Central, Circle, Metropolitan, or Hammersmith & City lines to take you on to wherever you’re going.
+From here, it’s a short ride to Liverpool Street station, where you can change to the Central line, Circle, Metropolitan, or Hammersmith & City lines to take you on to wherever you’re going.

-Have I missed any of your favourite walks?
+Have I missed any of your favourite North London walks?
 Let me know your pick of the best walks in North London, in the comments below.